 What do you do with buckwheat?

 Buckwheat can be used in place of other carbs such as rice, couscous, potatoes or pasta.
 It can be used as a side dish for a curry or stew, or it can be used instead of rice, bulgur wheat or couscous in a salad.
 It can also be used instead of rice to make a risotto-style dish.
-I have cooked up many recipes with buckwheat this week, so check out my Instagram page for some ideas and inspiration.
-Or check out this recipe for one of my favourites: Kale and Red Onion Dhal with Buckwheat.
+Check out this recipe for one of my favourites: Kale and Red Onion Dhal with Buckwheat.

 Pin this post for later